Metater/MetaVoiceChat/README.md

 ![MetaVoiceChat Banner](MetaVoiceChat.png)

-## A simple and self-contained proximity voice chat solution for Unity's popular client-server networking libraries (currently only is Mirror supported*) with all of the features you need.
-&ast; Other libraries can easily be implemented by composing an agnostic MonoBehaviour — please feel free to contribute additional implementations.
+&ast; Currently, only Mirror is supported, however other libraries can easily be implemented by composing an agnostic MonoBehaviour and implementing an interface — please feel free to contribute additional network implementations.

+## Thank Yous

 ### A massive thank you to [Vatsal Ambastha](https://github.com/adrenak) and his projects [UniVoice](https://github.com/adrenak/univoice) and [UniMic](https://github.com/adrenak/unimic) that were heavily referenced when starting this project in late 2023.

+### Another thank you to [Concentus: Opus for Everyone](https://github.com/lostromb/concentus) for their native C# implementation of Opus that makes it extremely easy to add Opus to projects.

-## Installation
+## Installation Steps
 TODO

 ## Features